A banner at Carnegie Hall.

 Most recently, an event on April 5th, 2024, hosted by SJP and the 5C Prison Abolition Collective, was advertised as a “partnership” with Samidoun.
 The stated goal of the event was for students to write letters to incarcerated Palestinians.
 5C Prison Abolition Collective did not respond to requests for comment.

-SJP and its partner organizations like Pomona Divest from Apartheid (PDfA) and the Claremont Student Worker Alliance (CSWA) have been consistent in their public support of terrorist organizations like Hamas and Hezbollah, and reject “glorification of ‘peace’ and ‘nonviolence.’”
+SJP and its partner organizations like Pomona Divest from Apartheid (PDfA) and the Claremont Student Worker Alliance (CSWA) have been consistent in their public support of terrorist organizations like Hamas and Hezbollah, and reject the “glorification of ‘peace’ and ‘nonviolence.’”
 The groups also regularly call for Intifada, an Arabic term which translates to “shaking-off,” but in the context of the Israel-Palestine conflict, refers to waves of terrorist violence against Israeli civilians and the Jewish diaspora.

 It is unclear whether SJP or other 5C organizations were ever involved in fundraising efforts for Samidoun, which would implicate them in the funding of internationally designated terrorist organizations.